trueos/pcbsd/src-qt5/docs/support.rst

 other IDE functionality.
 To install this package, check the "Search all available software" in the "App Search" tab of AppCafe® and search for "qt5-designer".
 Alternately, install it using :command:`pkg install qt5-designer`.

-If you plan to submit changes so that they can be included in PC-BSD®, fork the repository using the instructions in `fork a repo <https://help.github.com/articles/fork-a-repo>`_.
+If you plan to submit changes so that they can be included in TrueOS®, fork the repository using the instructions in `fork a repo <https://help.github.com/articles/fork-a-repo>`_.
 Make your changes to the fork, then submit them by issuing a `git pull request <https://help.github.com/articles/using-pull-requests>`_.
 Once your changes have been reviewed, they will be committed or sent back with suggestions.